BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 │   ├── brute_force/         # Results from the brute-force mode
 │   │   ├── 24CPUCores/      # Results from the brute-force attack on the German dataset D0 using 24 CPU cores
 │   │   └── 128CPUCores/     # Results from the brute-force attack on the German dataset D0 using 128 CPU cores
-│   └── dictionary/          # Results from the dictionary mode
+│   ├── dictionary/          # Results from the dictionary mode
-│       ├── baseline/        # Results from the baseline dictionary attack │       ├── de/              # Results from the dictionary attacks on German simulated datasets (with 500, 1000 and 2000 reference values)
+│   │   ├── baseline/        # Results from the baseline dictionary attack
+│   │   ├── de/              # Results from the dictionary attacks on German simulated datasets (with 500, 1000 and 2000 reference values)
-│       └── us/              # Results from the dictionary attacks on the North Carolina dataset (with 500, 1000 and 2000 reference values)
+│   │   └── us/              # Results from the dictionary attacks on the North Carolina dataset (with 500, 1000 and 2000 reference values)
+│   └── static_dictionaries\ # Results from the dictionary attack using static dictionaries
+│   │   ├── de/              # Results using the static dictionary attack on DA10
+│   │   └── us/              # Results using the static dictionary attack on NVR
 ├── scripts/                 # Folder containing helper scripts for key generation, value counting or replacing DOBs for brute-force attack testing
+├── static_dictionaries/     # Static dictionaries form web search
-├── generated_key            # File containing the used AES keys for encryption and decryption └── README.md
+│   ├── de/                  # Lists of first names, last names and addresses specific to Germany │   └── us/                  # Lists of first names, last names and addresses specific to the US ├── generated_key            # File containing the used AES keys for encryption and decryption └── README.md
 ```